jeekkd/restricted-iptables/README.md

 Purpose
 ===

-This is a configurable iptables firewall script, meant to make complex firewalls easier.
+This is a configurable iptables firewall script, meant to make firewalls easier.

 Extended purpose
 ===